 The AMERICAN COLLEGE OF HEALTHCARE AND TECHNOLOGY does not provide English as a second language instruction.
 All programs are taught in English only.
-All programs are residential and no distance education is offered.
-A combination of lecture, demonstration, lab and clinical/externship experience are used as types of instruction.
+All programs are delivered in a blended manner, with a combination of online synchronous lectures and demonstration, in person lab and clinical/externship experiences, and online asynchronous activities in the online Learning Management System.